uk-national-parking-platform/uk-national-parking-platform.github.io/index.md

 ### The NPP today:

 Since 2019, the NPP is a strategic initiative from the parking industry with strong support from a wide range of partners including equipment and technology suppliers, commercial operators, Councils, and payment service providers.
-The pilot platform provides parking locations, tariffs and occupancy to service providers and hence to customers.
-Customers in Manchester and Oxford can now make payments through their service provider of choice at participating car parks and on-street locations.
+The pilot platform provides parking locations, tariffs and occupancy data from 11 local authorities to service providers and hence to customers.
+In addition, customers in Manchester, Oxford, Cheshire West and Chester and Coventry can now make payments through their service provider of choice at participating car parks and on-street locations.
 A working group of 19 local authorities all over the country is contributing to the NPP project, working with 28 private companies (equipment suppliers, service providers etc).

 ### The NPP tomorrow- its potential: